 Stonor has been a frequent location in feature films, television productions, commercials and product launches.
 Stonor was used for a major sequence in the James Bond film ‘The Living Daylights’, starring Timothy Dalton, and was used as Robbie Coltrane’s stately mansion in the film adaptation of Roald Dahl’s children’s classic ‘Danny the Champion of the World’, which starred Jeremy Irons.
 Other credits include ‘The Young Visitors’ and ‘A Duet for One’, starring Julie Andrews.

-Access for units of all sizes is straightforward because of our location near London and proximity to M4 and M40 motorways.
+Access for units of all sizes is straightforward because of our location near London and proximity to the M4 and M40 motorways.
 We are only 25 miles from Pinewood Studios and 34 miles from Shepperton Studios.

 We have large areas of permanent vehicle parking space and easy availability of all necessary support services.
 The extremely well-drained soil makes it feasible to shoot outdoors in all weathers and times of year.